As an Oregon resident of 55 years, I still continue to be amazed at the beautiful sights in this state.

 Over 7,700 years ago, a violent eruption from within Mount Mazama caused the breakdown of its towering peak.
 Now, scientists are stunned by the purity of the water inside this volcanic formation within the Cascade Mountain range of Oregon.

-With a depth of 1,943 feet, Crater Lake is home to water that is an intense blue.
+With a depth of 1,943 feet (the deepest lake in the United States), Crater Lake is home to water that is an intense blue.
 The coloration of the water indicates just how clear and deep it is.
 Scientists claim Crater Lake is the cleanest and clearest body of water in the world.

 Home to Wizard Island and the Pirate Ship